petros-d/docs/docs/runtime-release-notes.md

 - Added support for Astronomer Runtime to released versions of Astronomer
 - Added an `io.astronomer.docker.runtime.version` label to the Runtime Docker image
-- Upgraded default Python version to `3.9.6`
+- Upgraded the default Python version to `3.9.6`
 - Added a link to Astronomer Cloud documentation in the Runtime Airflow UI

 ### Bug fixes